 We take the individual’s age and physical condition into consideration when the detoxification process is taking place.
 Our staff supervises the patient 24/7 so if any medical issues arise, we can take care of them immediately.
 After detox is complete, they will receive excellent care as they go through their treatment program and prepare to live their life of sobriety upon returning home.

-If you have an elderly loved one who needs treatment for addiction, contact us to learn more about the individualized treatment programs that we offer.
+If you have an elderly loved one who needs treatment for addiction, contact us to learn more about the individualized treatment programs that we offer for treating addiction among the elderly.
 One of our representatives can answer any questions you may have.

 usnews.com – Are Older Adults Taking Benzodiazepines Safely?